newjersey/njwds-components/.github/ISSUE_TEMPLATE/new_component.md

 ---
-name: New Component
+name: New Web Component
-about: Use this template to implemen NJWDS components as web components
+about: Use this template to implement an NJWDS component as a Stencil web component
 title: "Implement [COMPONENT NAME] component"
 ---